microbiome/course_2021_radboud/beta.md

 # Beta diversity

-This notebook shows how to analyse and visualize beta diversity.
+In this section, we go through how to analyse and visualize beta diversity.

 Beta diversity reflects the difference in microbial composition between two samples.
 Similar samples have a low beta diversity.